thangchung/awesome-dotnet-core/README.md

 * [RawRabbit](https://github.com/pardahlman/RawRabbit) - Modern .NET framework for communication over RabbitMq.
 * [Restbus](http://restbus.org) - Messaging library for RabbitMq.
 * [netmq](https://github.com/zeromq/netmq) - 100% native C# implementation of ZeroMQ for .NET.
+* [MassTransit] (http://masstransit-project.com/) - MassTransit is a free, open source, lightweight message bus for creating distributed applications using the .NET framework.
+MassTransit provides an extensive set of features on top existing message transports, resulting in a developer friendly way to asynchronously connect services using message-based conversation patterns.
+Message-based communication is a reliable and scalable way to implement a service oriented architecture.

 ### Scheduler and Job
 * [Chroniton.NetCore](https://github.com/leosperry/Chroniton) - Lightweight robust library for running tasks(jobs) on schedules.